 It remains to show that $\EE$ verifies the Condition \ref{d:divfan} (iii).
 Let us assume that this condition does not hold for $\EE$.
 Then there exist $(\D,\F), (\D',\F')\in \EE$ and a geometric valuation $\mu$ on $k(S)$ such that Let $p\in \mu(\D\cap \D')\cap \Vc$ and assume that $p$ does not belong to $\mu(\D)\cap\mu(\D')\cap\Vc$.
 Then by Lemma \ref{l:valcenter}, the $G$-valuation $\nu=[\nu, p, 1]$ has no center in $X(\D\cap\D',\F\cap\F')$ but has center $\xi, \xi'$ in $X(\D,\F)$ and $X(\D',\F')$, respectively.
 Since by the preceding steps we have

 we conclude that $\xi\neq \xi'$, which contradicts the separateness of $X$ and completes the proof of the theorem. \end{proof} Our next task is to characterize the completeness property among the $G$-models of $\XX$.
 For this purpose, we introduce the appropriate notion for colored divisorial fans. \begin{definition} Let $\EE$ be a colored divisorial fan on $(\Gamma, \ss)$.
-Recall that $\Vc$ is the valuation cone of the spherical homogeneous $G$-space and the variety $\Gamma$ is always assumed to be smooth and projective.
+Recall that $\Vc$ is the valuation cone of the spherical homogeneous $G$-space and the variety $\Gamma$ is always assume to be smooth and projective.
 We say $\EE$ is \emph{complete} if for any geometric valuation $s$ on the function field $k(\Gamma)$ the condition $\bigcup_{(\D,\F)\in\EE}s(\D)\cap\Vc = \Vc$ holds.
-In particular, this implies that $\loc(\EE) = \Gamma$. \end{definition} \begin{proposition} Let $\EE$ be a colored divisorial fan on $(\Gamma, \ss)$ defining a $G$-model $X$ of $\XX$.
-If $\Gamma$ is smooth and projective, then the scheme $X$ is proper over $k$ if and only if $\EE$ is complete. \end{proposition} \begin{proof} We will use the criterion of Lemma \ref{l:testval}.
+In particular, this implies that $\loc(\EE) = \Gamma$. \end{definition} \begin{proposition} Let $\EE$ be colored divisorial fan defining a $G$-model $X$ of $\XX$.
+Then the scheme $X$ is proper over $k$ if and only if $\EE$ is complete. \end{proposition} \begin{proof} We will use the criterion of Lemma \ref{l:testval}.
 From this result, the fact that the completeness of $\EE$ implies that the $k$-scheme $X$ is proper is straightforward.
 Assume that $X$ is complete.
 If

 then choosing a vector $p\in \Vc\setminus E$, the $G$-valuation $[s, p, 1]\in \Vh$ on $k(\XX)$ has a center in $X$.
 This gives a contradiction and completes the proof of the proposition. \end{proof}